-- 7.10.
-At a public meeting or a Closed Session of Council, the Mayor has discretion to move agenda items and/or to take them out of order to accommodate the needs of the Council or the public. - 11.
-For a period of two years, no matter that has previously been decided, shall return to a City Council agenda for reconsideration unless there are demonstratively changed circumstances, which must be outlined in the staff report. - 8.12.
-In the absence of the Mayor, the Mayor Ppro Tem performs the duties of Mayor. - 9.13.
+- 1. The Mayor represents the City, is its official spokesperson, and presides over all City Council meetings. - 2.
+The Mayor, as well as each Councilmember, recognizes the unique role of representing the City, and takes great care to insure that this always takes precedence over representing oneself or one's own personal agenda. - 3.
+It is the Mayor's prerogative to make Council committee assignments from choices provided by Councilmembers.
+The Mayor accommodates Council choices whenever possible. - 4.
+The Mayor informs the Council by copying to them any correspondence sent under the Mayor's signature which relates to city business.
+The Mayor will also copy the Council on correspondence or email sent under his signature. - 5.
+The Mayor, in consultation with the City Manager, sets the agenda for each Council meeting. - 6.
+The Mayor or two Councilmembers may place an item on the City Council agenda. - 7.
+At a public meeting, the Mayor has discretion to move agenda items and/or to take them out of order to accommodate the needs of the Council or the public. - 8.
+In the absence of the Mayor, the Mayor Pro Tem performs the duties of Mayor. - 9.
 The Mayor is obliged to act as a facilitator during public meetings.
 The Mayor ensures that all views are heard and that the meeting progresses in an orderly and timely fashion.
-The Mayor provides an equal opportunity for each Councilmember to be heard. - 40.14.
+The Mayor provides an equal opportunity for each Councilmember to be heard. - 10.
 The Mayor is expected to be an advocate for his or her views, just as other Councilmembers are, but not to take advantage of the Mayor's status on the dais to coerce or to advocate in excess of what is allowed to other Councilmembers.
-The Mayor's role as a facilitator should not be compromised by his or her role as an advocate. - 15.
-If a Councilmember, or sub-cCommittee, brings an issue forward to the councilCouncil, it is appropriate for the Mayor to give that Councilmember or committee Committee members the opportunity to introduce and/or speak first on that particular issue. - 11.16.
-The Mayor presents the State of the City Address annually in November or December to inform the public of the actions of the Council, the events of last year, the health of the City and plans for the future.
-The focus should be on the accomplishments of the Council and the City as a whole, although the Mayor is free to advocate for his or her vision of the future.
+The Mayor's role as a facilitator should not be compromised by his or her role as an advocate. - 11.
+If a Councilmember, or sub-committee, brings an issue forward to the council, it is appropriate for the Mayor to give that member or committee members the opportunity to speak first on that particular issue.